Resilience in the Face of Hatred

 Survivors’ Grief

-The anxiety felt by survivors has reached a crescendo in the aftermath of October 7th, but the pressure has been building for the last few years, says Anat.
+The anxiety felt by survivors has reached a crescendo in the aftermath of October 7th, but the pressure has been building for the last few years, said Anat.
 The hateful antisemitic attack of the Tree of Life synagogue in 2018 shook the community; COVID-19 required survivors to isolate to protect their health, increasing levels of loneliness, fear and disconnection.
 When Russia invaded Ukraine in 2022, many survivors had to flee to safety; 80% of the survivors HSS helps today are from the Former Soviet Union.

 Survivors were already feeling triggered and afraid before the events of October 7th; but now they fear that the horror of the Holocaust is being repeated.